 Changemaker

-Twice each month, Larry Johnson, Founder of The Eight Principles, interviews leaders and changemakers from across the globe.
-Podcasts are available here, distributed to our Eight Principles family, and on iTunes, Spotify and Amazon Music.
-If there's a particular person you'd like us to to interview, let us know.
-Email info@TheEightPtinciples.com.
+Each week, Larry Johnson, Founder of The Eight Principles, interviews leaders and change makers from across the globe.
+Podcasts are available here, distributed to our Eight Principles family, and on iTunes, Spotify, Amazon Music and YouTube.
+If there's a particular person you'd like us to interview, let us know.
+Email info@TheEightPrinciples.com.

 Visionary